What is the 4% rule for retirement withdrawals?

 - Market fluctuations: The economy is unlikely to stay perfectly consistent and even-keeled for the entirety of your retirement years.
 In a booming economic environment, withdrawing more than 4% annually might be perfectly fine; in more uncertain times, you might need to pull back your spending a bit.
 Unfortunately, there’s no prescriptive, guiding rule for financial management that beats simply keeping an eye on your money and acting accordingly at any given time.

-- Personal tax rate: A big factor is your personal tax rate, which is affected by a number of factors including the types of investment accounts you have, the size of those accounts and your other income, deductions, credits and what state you live in.
+- Personal tax rate: Another major unknown is your personal tax rate, which is affected by a number of factors including the types of investment accounts you have, the size of those accounts and your other income, deductions, credits and what state you live in.

 Should you use the 4% rule?

 So do these personal — and in some cases, wholly unknowable — details of our financial futures render the 4% rule useless?
 Not at all.
-It just needs to be adapted for personal use.
+It just needs to be adapted to your specific situation.

 And that’s really the point, both of the 4% rule and any other financial rules of thumb: It’s less of a hard-and-fast mandate on what to do and more of a well-informed starting place, from which your own personal retirement savings and spending plan can be thoughtfully crafted.
 It doesn’t solve everything you need to consider about retirement finances, but many people consider it a very useful frame of reference to jump off from.

 That said, the applicability of the 4% rule also depends on where your retirement assets are invested.
-If you’re primarily saving for retirement somewhere other than a portfolio of mostly stocks and bonds, then the 4% rule is less likely to apply to your holdings.
-And even then, depending on the allocation between stocks and bonds, 4 percent might not be the right figure for your portfolio.
+If you’re primarily saving for retirement somewhere other than a portfolio of mostly stocks and bonds, the 4% rule is less likely to apply to your holdings.
+And even then, depending on the allocation between stocks and bonds, 4% might not be the right figure for your portfolio.
 Or it might be fitting today, but not 20 or 30 years from now.
-In any case, it’s between you and your financial advisor to figure out what projected withdrawal rate makes the most sense.
+In any case, it’s between you – and potentially – your financial advisor to figure out what projected withdrawal rate makes the most sense.